-Affiliate Site(s): An affiliated site, or affiliate one-stop center, is a site that makes available to jobseeker and employer customers one or more of the one-stop partners' programs, services, and activities.
+Affiliate Site(s): An affiliated site, or affiliate one-stop center, is a site that makes available to job seekers and employer customers one or more of the one-stop partners' programs, services, and activities.
 Affiliated sites are access points in addition to the comprehensive one-stop center(s) in each local area used to supplement and enhance customer access to services.
-(20 CFR 678.310)

-- a).
-An affiliated site does not need to provide access to every required one-stop partner program. - b).
-The local area will determine the frequency of program staff's physical presence in the affiliated site. - c).
-Separate stand-alone Wagner-Peyser employment services offices are not permitted under WIOA (20 CFR 678.315 and 652.202). - 1.
-If Wagner-Peyser employment services are provided at an affiliated site, there must be at least one other partner in the affiliated site with staff physically present more than 50 percent of the time the center is open. - 2.
+- A. The local area will determine the frequency of program staff's physical presence in the affiliated site. - B. Separate stand-alone Wagner-Peyser employment services offices are not permitted under WIOA: - a.
+If Wagner-Peyser employment services are provided at an affiliated site, there must be at least one other partner in the affiliated site with staff physically present more than 50 percent of the time the center is open. - b.
 Additionally, the other partner must not be the partner administering local veterans' employment representatives, disabled veterans' outreach program specialists, or unemployment compensation programs.
-If Wagner-Peyser employment services and any of these three programs are provided at an affiliated site, an additional partner must have staff present in the center more than 50 percent of the time the center is open. - 3.
-States, in conjunction with the Local Workforce Development Boards, must examine lease agreements and property holdings throughout the one-stop delivery system in order to use property in an efficient and effective way.
-Where necessary and appropriate, States and Local Workforce Development Boards must take expeditious steps to align lease expiration dates with efforts to consolidate one-stop operations into service points where Wagner-Peyser employment services are co-located as soon as reasonably possible.
-These steps must be included in the State Plan.
-(20 CFR 678.310c)
+If Wagner-Peyser employment services and any of these three programs are provided at an affiliated site, an additional partner must have staff present in the center more than 50 percent of the time the center is open. - C. All affiliated sites must be physically and programmatically accessible to individuals with disabilities.